Invest 92L likely to become next Atlantic tropical threat

 With Hanna burying itself in the mountains of Mexico, AccuWeather meteorologists have shifted their focus to what could be the next budding tropical system.

-"A tropical low will continue moving generally westward across the Atlantic Ocean early this week," said AccuWeather Senior Meteorologist Dan Pydynowski.
+"A tropical low will continue moving generally west-northwestward across the Atlantic Ocean into midweek," said AccuWeather Senior Meteorologist Dan Pydynowski.

-The National Hurricane Center currently gives this feature a 70% chance of development over the next 48 hours, and 80% chance over the next five days.
-On Monday afternoon, the system was located about 1,000 miles east of the Windward Islands.
+The National Hurricane Center currently gives this feature a 80% chance of development over the next 48 hours, and 90% chance over the next five days.
+Early Tuesday morning, the system was located about 750 miles east of the Windward Islands.

 This zone, filled with warm ocean waters and light wind shear, is just the environment needed to help a tropical wave become a more organized tropical depression.